DylanMoriarty/dylanmoriarty.github.io/app/_blog/21-GoT.md

 George R.R.
 Martin's Game of Thrones is a pretty fantastic story, and the density of the world building he put together for it is astounding.
 Every episode opens with zooming into different places in his world, & I thought it'd be fun to put together a version where you yourself could do that zoomin'.

 Just before the new season dropped, I did a search to see if anyone had made {% include bits/tooltips.html face="Shapefiles" longtext="Think image files that have longitude & latitude coordinates baked into the image." %} of the Game of Thrones world.
 Alas, some person going by the username Cadael had!
 You can check it out yourself <a href="https://www.cartographersguild.com/showthread.php?t=30472" target="_blank">here at the Cartographers Guild.</a> Bless ya'll fantasy mappers.
-From there, I edited those files in QGIS to generate some waterline layers & tweak the label points to better cooperate.
+From there, I edited those files in QGIS to generate some waterline layers & tweak the label points to better cooperate, & finally pulled it all into Mapbox to style.

 Hope ya'll enjoy the map!
 There's seven little doodles based on events of this season that I've scattered on the map- to see them, you'll have to zoom in tight.
 Good luck!